ClaraMarquardt/LV2O/README.md

 ##### **## Licenses**

 The LV2O app is distributed under an Open-Source MIT License (https://choosealicense.com/licenses/mit/).
-All dependencies are open-source and may be used for any purposes, incl. commercial without any restrictions.
+All dependencies are open-source and may be used without restrictions.

 #### # SET-UP & EXECUTION

 ##### **## Requirements & Dependencies**

 ````
-The LV2O application is designed to run on MacOSX (Testing has been performed on MaxOSx Sierra
+The LV2O application is designed to run on MacOSX (testing has been performed on MaxOSx Sierra
 and El Capitan)

 # Key Dependencies - Installed as part of the set-up process